 DeLorean had issues with their brand.

-Blockbuster had issues with their funnel.
+Blockbuster had issues with its funnel.

-No matter the business, no matter the size or how long they have been in business, if a company loses, damages, or destroys a pillar, they don’t recover without rebuilding the pillar.
+No matter the business, no matter the size or how long they have been in business if a company loses, damages, or destroys a pillar, they don’t recover without rebuilding the pillar.

 My challenge for you today is to look at the businesses in the news that are going out of business.
 I bet you can point to a pillar as to why they are in the situation they are in.

 If you want to master the 9, build your foundation while generating revenue in your startup, come join us.